gluap/pyess/README.rst

 For this python module I reverse-engineered the communication between the *LG EnerVu Plus 1.2.3* Android App and the Energy Storage / Inverter device, so there is some likelihood that it will work for devices that can be accessed via that app.
-Nevertheless it looks like some of the interface is delivered by the ESS as html via the network so it may be that not all commands funcition against all boxes.
-I only have customer-level access to my own box, so this module only offers those parts of the API that are accessible to me as a customer (as opposed to the installer who has higher privileges and can fiddle with internal parameters of the system as I saw him do when he installed the system).
+Nevertheless it looks like some of the interface is delivered by the ESS as html via the network.
+Therefore it may be that not all commands work against all boxes.
+I only have customer-level access to my own box, so this module only offers those parts of the API that are accessible to me as a customer.
+As far as I can tell the installer has higher privileges and can fiddle with internal parameters of the system from what I saw him do when he installed the system.

 Usage